spack/spack/lib/spack/docs/basic_usage.rst

 Garbage collection
 ^^^^^^^^^^^^^^^^^^

-Spack is a package manager that builds software from sources.
-As such it will often install tools that are needed just to build or test other software and are not otherwise necessary at runtime.
+When Spack builds software from sources, if often installs tools that are needed just to build or test other software.
+These are not necessary at runtime.
-To support cases where removing those tools can be a benefit, Spack provides the ``spack gc`` command that can uninstall all of them at once:
+To support cases where removing these tools can be a benefit Spack provides the ``spack gc`` ("garbage collector") command, which will uninstall all unneeded packages:

 .. code-block:: console